NDAR/nda-tools/README.md

 ```

 after this command runs, there will be .json file for each directory in the subject-data folder.
 A submission can then
-be
-created using the manifests by running
+be created using the manifests by running:

 ```bash
 vtcmd genomics_sample03.csv -m ./subject-data -l ./subject-data
 ```

+(replace genomics_sample03.csv with the name of the csv file(s) you want to submit)

 2. Exclude all .txt files from the manifests: